Framization of the Temperley-Lieb Algebra: Markov traces

-The method of finding the necessary and sufficient conditions for ${\rm tr}$ to pass to the quotient algebra ${\rm CTL}_{d,n}(u)$ is completely analogous to that of the previous subsection.
-Thus, we will need the following analogue of Proposition \ref{fourcaseslemma}.
+The method for finding the necessary and sufficient conditions for ${\rm tr}$ to pass to the quotient algebra ${\rm CTL}_{d,n}(u)$ is completely analogous to that of the previous subsection.
+So, we will need the following analogue of Proposition \ref{fourcaseslemma}.

 \begin{proposition} Define $\mathbb{G}$, as follows: